Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Introduction

-Lorentzian CFTs are invariant under the symmetry group $SO(d,2)$, which has a set of mutually commuting generators forming a Cartan subalgebra.
-In particular, $SO(d,2)$ contains a rank-2 non-compact Maximal Abelian Sub-Group ({\bf MASG}),
+Lorentzian CFTs are invariant under the symmetry group $SO(d,2)$, which has a set of commuting generators forming a Cartan subalgebra.
+In particular, $SO(d,2)$ contains a rank-2 non-compact Maximal Abelian Sub-Group ({\bf MASG})~\footnote{The MASG should be understood as the non-compact subgroup of the Cartan subgroup of $SO(d,2)$ and this will be clarified further in Appendices \ref{app:Iwasawa} and \ref{app:embed}.
+This usage is conventional.},

-(This is referred to as the split-rank of $SO(d,2)$ and will be clarified further in Appendix \ref{app:Iwasawa}.)
-By relating the MASG to the physics of dilatation and Lorentz boosts, it was emphasized in \cite{Raben:2018rbn} that ${\rm Im} T(x_i)$, identified as a discontinuity, can be represented in terms of the {\bf principal series representation} of $SO(d,2)$~\cite{Toller3,Vilenkin:1991,Vilenkin1993,Vilenkin:1992,knapp1986,knapp2002lie}

-It should be pointed out that there are other possible choices for the MASG.
+By relating the MASG to the physics of dilatation and Lorentz boosts~\footnote{It should also be pointed out that there are other possible choices for the MASG.
 In this study, we have made a choice appropriate by the physics of Lorentzian CFTs.
+This choice will subsequently be used to define the restricted root space of $SO(d,2)$.}, it was suggested in \cite{Raben:2018rbn} that ${\rm Im} T(x_i)$, identified as a discontinuity, can be represented in terms of the {\bf principal series representation} of $SO(d,2)$~\cite{Toller3,Vilenkin:1991,Vilenkin1993,Vilenkin:1992,knapp1986,knapp2002lie}

+This equation is of the double-Mellin type~\footnote{By invoking analyticity and dispersion integral, a similar representation can equally be obtained for the full amplitude, i.e., both the real and imaginary parts.
+In Regge theories, this amounts to supplying an additional kernel, i.e., ``signature factor", $(e^{-i\pi \ell}\pm 1)/\sin \pi \ell$, (and also introducing subtractions), see \cite{Raben:2018rbn}.}.
+It was advocated for a direct treatment of Minkowski CFT in \cite{Raben:2018rbn}, with Regge asymptotic limit re-interpreted as an appropriate Minkowski OPE limit.
+The discussion was often guided by intuitions gained from studies based on gauge/string duality, e.g., \cite{Brower:2006ea}, and also by \cite{Cornalba:2006xm,Cornalba:2006xk,Brower:2007qh,Brower:2007xg,Cornalba:2007zb,Cornalba:2007fs,Hofman:2008ar,Strassler:2008bv,Cornalba:2008qf,Cornalba:2009ax,Costa:2012cb,Brower:2014wha}.